mverleg/pyjson_tricks/README.rst

 		"list": [1, 1, "#", "\"", "\\", 8], "dict": {"q": 7}
 	}

+Since comments aren't stored in the Python representation of the data, loading and then saving a json file will remove the comments (it also likely changes the indentation).

 There is already a `commentjson` package_ for Python.
 However, as of November 2015, it doesn't support Python 3.x, and a pull_ request to add support has been left pending for five months.

 The implementation of comments is not particularly efficient, but it does handle all the special cases I tested.
 For a few files you shouldn't notice any performance problems, but if you're reading hundreds of files, then they are presumably computer-generated, and you could consider turning comments off (`strip_comments=False`).